Kowal Sentry Integration for Magento 2

 - tracking checkout steps,

-- tagging payment and shipping methods,
+- tagging the payment and shipping method,

-- breadcrumbs for AJAX errors during checkout,
+- breadcrumbs for AJAX errors in checkout,

 - reporting exceptions related to place order,

-- better analysis of issues impacting conversion.
+- better analysis of issues that affect conversion.

 Cron and CLI monitoring

-By integrating with background processes, the module helps analyze issues that are not always visible on the storefront:
+Thanks to integration with background processes, the module helps analyze issues that are not always visible on the storefront:

 - importer errors,

-- failed integration syncs,
+- failed integration synchronizations,

-- long cron runtimes,
+- long cron execution times,

 The module: